Main

 • Establish a food science business base in the Japanese and Asian markets.

-• Establish a business base to provide personalized pre-illness solutions to consumers in the Japanese and Asian markets through the provision of health checks/medical forecasts/and high value-added supplements.
+• Establish a business base to provide pre-illness solutions to consumers in Asian markets through the provision of traditional Chinese medicine and high value-added supplements.

 • We are enhancing and promoting the expansion of our subsidiary BFS (Bussan Food Science) and Soda Aromatic Co., Ltd., our investee, into Asia.